Random Access for LEO Satellite Communication Systems via Deep Learning: Simulation Results

 This subsection demonstrates the effectiveness of the proposed early preamble collision classifier in LEO satellite communication systems.
 For comparison, preamble collision classifiers originally developed for terrestrial networks, namely the DRA~\cite{TWC21_DLRA} and the DCRA~\cite{TWC23_DLDouble}, are adopted as benchmarks.

 Table~\ref{tab:classification_accuracy} presents the classification accuracy of the preamble collision classifiers under different channel models, antenna configurations, and values of $K$.
 Recall that the classifier has $(K+1)$ output classes, corresponding to 0 through $K$ users selecting the same preamble.
 Under the TDL-B channel model, all three classifiers exhibit similar classification accuracy.
-Since TDL-B is a NLoS channel model, it does not exhibit a distinct peak in the ZCZ region, which limits the effectiveness of the 1D convolutional layer.
-In such cases, deeper and wider neural networks, as used in DRA and DCRA, can slightly improve classification by compensating for the weak structural features.
-In contrast, under the TDL-D channel model, which is dominated by LoS propagation, a different trend emerges—one that is most likely in LEO SatCom scenarios.
+Since TDL-B is a NLoS channel model, it tends to yield less pronounced local structures in the ZCZ region, which can reduce the benefit of the 1D convolutional layer.
+As reflected in Table~\ref{tab:classification_accuracy}, in such cases, deeper and wider neural networks, as used in DRA and DCRA, may slightly improve classification by compensating for the weak structural features.
+In contrast, under the TDL-D channel model, which is dominated by LoS propagation, a different trend emerges, which is representative of LoS-dominant settings often considered in LEO SatCom scenarios.
 The proposed classifier consistently outperforms the others in terms of classification accuracy.
 This improvement can be attributed to the more prominent peak observed in the ZCZ region under LoS-dominant channels, which makes the correlation value patterns around the peak more distinguishable when a collision occurs.
 Moreover, the performance gap widens as the number of antennas increases.
 This is because DRA and DCRA average correlation values across antennas to enhance stability, whereas the proposed classifier uses all per-antenna correlation values, allowing it to exploit richer spatial information.